-The Group tests impairment based on the discounted cash flows related to each cash generating unit.
+Where indicators of impairment exist, the Group tests impairment based on the discounted cash flows related to each cash generating unit.
 The value in use determination is sensitive to changes in cash flow assumptions and the discount rate applied.
 No impairment charge has been recognized in the periods presented.